 Today, social engineering attacks like phishing, ransomware, and denial-of-service attacks are growing in frequency and ferocity, and it is not slowing down.
 The education sector is ripe for massive disruption through these attacks as the industry relies on online learning platforms.
 Therefore, giving threat actors the opportunity to wreak havoc at the most inopportune times.

 The lack of systemic preparedness is putting the sector in the crosshairs of threat actors, and Microsoft reports that more than 60% of monthly malware attempts in Microsoft 365 are focused on the education sector.
-Additionally, students are a dangerous source of insider attacks and weaknesses as they can share (unintentionally, hopefully) their login details for online classes, leading to denial-of-service attacks against school districts.
+Additionally, schools' students are a dangerous source of insider cyberattacks and weaknesses as they can share (unintentionally, hopefully) their login details for online classes, leading to denial-of-service attacks against school districts.

-Here are just a few key insights to understand the state of cybersecurity in the education sector, focusing on the issues that institutions have and the potential there is to improve their cybersecurity efforts.
+Here are just a few key insights to understand the state of cyber security in the education sector, focusing on the issues that institutions have and the potential there is to improve their cybersecurity efforts.

 The education sector is ill-prepared

-When it comes to addressing cybersecurity, the education sector has been and continues to be ill-prepared, which is ironic despite their growing reliance on technology for school, university operations, teaching, and research.
+When it comes to addressing cyber security, the education sector has been and continues to be ill-prepared, which is ironic despite their growing reliance on technology for school, university operations, teaching, and research.
 This industry alone has long-running characteristics that make it susceptible to cyberattacks, and because of the Coronavirus pandemic from early 2020, the push to remote and online learning has led the education sector further away from safety.

 Phishing and ransomware will continue to be key attack vectors.
 Perfectly timed maximum-disruption incidents will be an important objective for threat actors for as long as online learning continues to dominate delivery methods, and from this, the price of ransom demands will only increase.